Find this good brasserie-style restaurant in what was once a warehouse, but is now the Malmaison hotel.

 - Seats: 85

-- Wine: a well-chosen and lengthy list has good choices under the £20 mark
+- Wine: a well-chosen and lengthy list has good choices in the low £20's

 - Children's portions: Yes, when possible